E-Invoicing in Spain

 Since 2015, Spain has had mandatory e-invoicing for transactions with public entities on contracts valued higher than EUR 5,000.

 The Spanish authorities plan to make B2B e-invoicing mandatory in the near future.
-Giving an exact date of its entry into force is somewhat difficult at this stage, but it seems likely that it will take place in summer 2025.
-This is because the B2B regulations will not enter into force until 12 months after publication in the Official State Gazette, and this has not yet taken place.
-It is known, however, that 12 months after the publication of the final regulations, large taxpayers (turnover in excess of EUR 8 million) will be covered by them, and after another 12 months, they will become applicable to all other taxpayers.
+Giving an exact date of its entry into force is difficult at this stage and will not pursue a launch before 2027.
+This is because the B2B regulations will not enter into force until 12 months after publication in the Official State Gazette, which has not yet occurred.
+The whole project being much more complex than expected.
+Spain's authority wants to complete the technical specifications and proceed with a public consultation before legislation is rolled out.
+It is expected that this implementation will be launched in two-phased:

 Within the first 12 months from the entry into force of the Royal Decree, companies will be required to issue e-invoices with a PDF document ensuring their legibility for companies for which the obligation to receive e-invoices has not yet entered into force.